D3lt4lph4/papers/docs/counting/highwayvehiclecountingcompresseddomain.md

 ## Brief

 This article aims to count the number of vehicles in a given highway by using the compressed video (H.264) information, the motion vectors.
-The main aim of the article is to reduce method complexity compared to others while still being competitive.
+The main aim of the article is to reduce method complexity compared to others while still being competitive in precision.

 ## How Does It Work